Georgge/hw-mongo-queries/SOLUTIONS.md

     db.getCollection('companies').find({"acquisition.acquired_year": {$gt: 2013}}).sort({"acquisition.price_amount": 1}).projection({name: 1, acquisition: 1})
     ```

-    **Playing a little with the thirteen query:** All the companies that have been acquired after 2015, order by the acquisition amount, **but also that the acquisition price is not null**.
+    **Playing a little with the thirteen query:**

+    13.1 All the companies that have been acquired after 2015, order by the acquisition amount, **but also that the acquisition price is not null**.
 Retrieve only their name and acquisition field:

     `$ne` selects the documents where the value of the field is not equal to the specified value.
 This includes documents that do not contain the field.

     `$and` performs a logical AND operation on an array of two or more expressions (e.g. `expression1`, `expression2`, etc.) and selects the documents that satisfy all the expressions in the array.
 The `$and` operator uses short-circuit evaluation.
 If the first expression (e.g. `expression1`) evaluates to false, MongoDB will not evaluate the remaining expressions.

-    <span stye="color: red" >example</span>

     **COMPASS**